kowaalczyk/docker-pyspark-dev/README.md

 - includes latest [Apache Spark](https://spark.apache.org/) and [Apache Hadoop](https://hadoop.apache.org/) libraries
 - uses [poetry](https://python-poetry.org/) for modern python development and packaging
+- uses Ubuntu 18.04 OS

+This Dockerfile was created to aid with local testing and continuous integration of applications that target Spark and Hadoop clusters running on Ubuntu machines.
+It is not intended for production use.

+To get started, check out example below.

 ## Example usage

+This example shows how to configure testing for a newly created python app.

 Create a new poetry project:
 ```shell